ivmarkp/Single-Layer-ANN/README.md

 To change the training example, you need to modify the training set for the network which is specified by numpy arrays named as `inputs` and `outputs` in the code; they basically represent input values and expected output for a given combination of inputs respectively.

 **Note:** Since this is a single layer network, it can only work with linearly separable functions or patterns e.g. AND and OR.
-Trying to play with this network using XOR would a waste of time. :)
+Trying to play with this network using XOR would be a waste of time. :)

 ### License
 This code is distributed under the MIT license.